snoozan/dinobbq-mac-and-cheese/README.md

 3. Cook 1 1/2 pounds of dried elbow macaroni in boiling water, according to manufacturer's instructions.
 Cook until al dente, not completely soft.
 4. Combine hot, cooked pasta and sauce in large mixing bowl; stir well to combine.
 Pour entire mixture into a greased 10-inch-by-12-inch pan (or a 9-inch-by-13-inch one).
 Top with 8 ounces. of shredded cheddar cheese and 2 tablespoons of Pecorino Romano cheese.
 5. Place under broiler until top is golden brown and bubbling.
 Serve immediately.
-6. (Optional) Dash servings with Dinosaur BBQ Cajun Foreplay spice mix.
+6. (Optional) Dash servings with spice mix (or other seasonings to taste).